TCC Photo Competition Rules – June 2019

 Each club year, two photos are selected as Photos of the Year (POTY), one from the digital group and one print.

 Digital Photo of the Year

-Members may enter up to two (2) total images in digital format.
-Eligible entries are those previously entered into monthly competitions that club year, with 1 of the 2 placing 1st, 2nd, or 3rd.
-The second photo may be any other image previously entered that club year, whether it placed or not.
-The Compiler will provide members with a list of eligible photos prior to the Photo of the Year competitions.
+Members may submit their choice of any 2 images previously entered into monthly competitions that club year.
 The deadline for these entries will be announced to the membership after the April competition.
 Digital entries are submitted in accordance with the “Entry Requirements Section” above, except that the images, which are already on file with the compiler, need not be attached.